Atomus48/JumpInReplay/README.md

 Standard bindings are:
 - `DPadRight/RightArrow`: skips 10s forward in Replay.
-- `DPadLeft/LeftArrow`: skips 10s back in Replay.
+- `DPadLeft/LeftArrow`: skips 5s back in Replay.
 - `DPadUp/UpArrow`: selects spectated Player.
 - `DPadDown/DownArrow`: selects previously spectated Player.
 - `LeftStickPress/B`: pauses Replay (also resets shot).
-- `Back/Select/V`: toggles JumpInMode (you have to unpause).
+- `Back/Select/V`: toggles JumpInMode (you have to unpause or execute an input like custom training).

 if you want to change the bindings you can do it in the bakkesmod bindings tab.